psegurap/react-todo/README.md

 ### Description

 Welcome!
 This minimalistic to-do-list app was built using [React](https://react.dev/) and [Tailwind CSS](https://tailwindcss.com/).
-It gives the user the ability to add and remove tasks, as well as mark them as completed.
+It gives the user the ability to add and remove tasks, as well as mark them completed.

 ### Required dependencies